henryhcooperr/SmartNotes/SmartNotes/Documentation/MigrationStatus.md

 - [x] PageNavigatorView - Migrated to use EventStore instead of Binding parameters
 - [x] SubjectsSplitView - Completely migrated to use EventStore and EventBus
 - [x] NoteDetailView - Completely migrated to use EventStore without any DataManager references
+- [x] TemplateSettingsView - Migrated to use EventStore for template management
+- [x] NotePreviewsGrid - Already used EventStore properly

 ### Managers
 - [x] ThumbnailGenerator - Migrated to use EventStore events for cache invalidation